 Through the course of the night, he is shown his Past, his Present and his Future by these spirits.
 He learns how his actions affect those around him and, also, how they have been affecting his own life.
 As popular now as when it was first published in 1843, this captivating seasonal tale has the feel-good factor of a roast Christmas dinner and presents under the tree.
 The perfect start to any Christmas.

 Christmas Carols at the Leper Chapel

-One of Cambridge’s best kept secrets!
-Christmas Carols by candlelight and the story of Christmas on the 12th of December in the wonderfully atmospheric Leper Chapel followed by refreshments.
-Led by Christ the Redeemer Church with Cottenham Brass Band.
+One of Cambridge’s best-kept secrets!
+Christmas Carols by candlelight and the story of Christmas on the 12th of December in the wonderfully atmospheric Leper Chapel, followed by refreshments.
+Led by Christ the Redeemer Church with the Cottenham Brass Band.

 This year’s new carol continues a tradition begun in 1983 by Sir Stephen Cleobury, with a new carol written for the popular Christmas Eve service every year since, except for 2020.
 There is no rose is commissioned by King’s College with support from the late Lucian Nethsingha, in whose memory the commission is written.

 The new carol for A Festival of Nine Lessons and Carols on Christmas Eve 2021 is a setting by Cecilia McDowall of There is no rose.
 McDowall is a multi-award-winning British composer, known particularly for her choral work, and who was most recently awarded the Ivor Novello Award for her ‘consistently excellent body of work’.

 King’s College’s Director of Music, Daniel Hyde, asked McDowall to write something that would bring ‘a moment of stillness’ in the Christmas Eve service, giving her freedom to choose her own text.